Onboard an Authorised User

 Set the user's password by submitting the verification code that the user received in the email together with the user's password.

 Weavr returns a token as part of a successful response.
-You will need to provide the token as part of APIs which require the user to be logged in.
+Provide the token as part of APIs which require the user to be logged in.

 3. Enrol the user's device